emberjs/website/source/guides/routing/generated-objects.md

 A generated template is empty.
-If it's a resource template, the template will simply act as an `outlet` so that nested routes can be seemlessly inserted.
+If it's a resource template, the template will simply act as an `outlet` so that nested routes can be seamlessly inserted.
 It is equivalent to:

 ```handlebars
 {{outlet}}